Prof MLA Le Cordeur, STD (UWC), BEd (Unisa), BAHons (UWC), MEd, PhD (Stell)

 Mathematics, Science and Technology

-Dr Marie Louise Botha is senior lecturer in the Department of Curriculum Studies at the University of Stellenbosch.
+Dr Marie Louise Botha is a senior lecturer in the Department of Curriculum Studies, Faculty of Education at the University of Stellenbosch.
 She holds a BSc.Ed, BSc (Hons), Master's degree and Doctoral degree in Plant Physiology which she obtained from the then Rand Afrikaans University.
 She has published research articles in accredited journals and conference proceedings, presented papers nationally and internationally at various education conferences.
-She has co-authored and various chapters in books regarding science teaching.
-Dr Botha is a recipient of a Fulbright scholarship on investigating science teacher education and training.
-Dr Botha is currently chair of the BEd programme as well as module coordinator for Natural Sciences in the BEd Programme and Life Sciences in the PGCE programme.
-Dr Botha specalises and lectures in Natural Sciences and Life Sciences curriculum in the BEd, PGCE and BEd Hons programmes, as well as Curriculum Studies in the PGCE.
+She has edited, authored and co-authored various chapters in books regarding science teaching.
+Dr Botha is a recipient of a Fulbright scholarship on investigating the role of university-school relationships in enhancing science teacher education and training.
+Dr Botha is currently module coordinator for Natural- and Life Sciences, and Curriculum Studies.
+Dr Botha specalises and lectures in Natural Sciences in the BEd programme, and Life Sciences and Curriculum Studies in the PGCE and BEd Hons programmes.
 Her areas of interest includes curriculum inquiry, science teacher education, teaching and learning, teaching practice and mentorship.
-She has supervised and co-supervised postgraduate students and has been an external examiner for numerous theses.
+She has supervised and co-supervised MEd and PhD students successfully and has been an external examiner for numerous PhD and Masters' degree theses.
+She is a member of the South African Educational Research Association (SAERA) with special interest in the Curriculum Studies SIG.

 Office number: 4017